Taking Children into Temporary Custody

 2. One completed call to an attorney.

-1. If a child does not have an attorney of record and wishes to speak to any attorney, an attorney will be appointed at the detention hearing.
+• If a child does not have an attorney of record and wishes to speak to any attorney, an attorney will be appointed at the Detention/Initial Hearing.

-15. Within two (2) business hours of the detention, complete the petition referral request in the IDC Petition Tracking System located on LAKids.
+17. Within two (2) hours of the detention, complete the petition referral request in the IDC Petition Tracking System located on LAKids.

 1. In situations where an ER CSW must detain a child after-hours and the case-carrying CSW or duty worker are unavailable to assist in the placement, the ER CSW shall contact Emergency Shelter Care (ESC) and the Accelerated Placement Team (APT).
 They will assist the CSW in locating a placement for the child and whenever possible assist in the placement and transportation of the child to the placement.

-3. The IDC Petition Tracking System will generate the paperwork due date and hearing date.
+2. The IDC Petition Tracking System will send out an email confirming the receipt of the petition referral request, which will provide the paperwork due date and hearing date.

-4. In situations where the CSW is unable to enter the correct detention dates or did not receive an email confirming receipt of the petition request, immediately call Intake and Detention Control M-F before 5:00pm or Emergency Response Command Post (ERCP) after-hours.
+3. In situations where the CSW is unable to enter the correct detention dates or did not receive the confirmation email of the petition referral request, immediately call IDC M-F before 5:00pm or Emergency Response Command Post (ERCP) after-hours.

 1. At the time of the initial placement, inform the caregiver of the requirement to utilize Medical Hubs.